 We should all be proud of Walsall; of our rich heritage and what we are achieving today.
-The council is responsible for many different services that impact on people's lives and we continue to see strong improvements in the way we provide these services.
+The council is responsible for many different services that impact on people's lives and continues to see strong improvements in the way services are provided.